refinedev/refine/documentation/docs/api-reference/mui/hooks/useDataGrid/index.md

 #### `sortingMode`

-> Default: `server`

 Determines whether to use server-side sorting or not.
+It is `server` by default.

 #### `sortModel`